 Verify the stabilization additive is from an approved source.
-Determine the recommended percentage of stabilization additive from the table.
-If a checkmark appears in the table for the soil group classification and additive or if requested due to concern over a specific soil, use the mix design procedure.
-The mix design procedure shall follow the requirements of ASTM D 6276 to determine a recommended percentage of lime stabilization additive.
+If the abbreviated mix design procedure is used, determine the recommended percentage of stabilization additive from the table.
+The full mix design procedure is the preferred method.
+In the case of lime stabilization, the full mix design procedure shall follow the requirements of ASTM D 6276 ("pH method").